Pamela E. Iron

 Four Directions Director

-Georgia Dick, Cherokee Nation citizen, earned her Bachelors of Art in Political Science from Northeastern State University, Tahlequah, Oklahoma.
+Georgia Dick, Cherokee Nation citizen, earned her Bachelor of Arts in Political Science from Northeastern State University, Tahlequah, Oklahoma.
 She has nearly 27 years’ experience in Grant Writing and has spent the last 23 administering federal programs including grant compliance.
 Her experience includes several federally funded programs achieving national recognition while working in the school setting administrating programs for American Indians.
 Georgia has been instrumental in closing out Audit findings to the agencies satisfaction while working for the United Keetoowah Band of Indians in Oklahoma

 NETSTAR Program Director

-MS Educational Administration/American Indian Studies
+MA Educational Administration/American Indian Studies

 Enrolled Prairie Band Potawatomi